 - Create your own neighborhood Reading Challenge!
 Help your readers establish the number of books they will read over the summer.
 If they need help coming up with titles, show them the Book Adventure website.
 It has an amazing book finder resource www.bookadventure.com/book_finder.aspx.
 This same website also helps kids register their contest and track their points and progress along the way.

 - Read something every day.
 If your child is a reluctant reader, avoid making a big deal about reading a novel.
-Make reading a natural part of his life.
-Have him read over your grocery list (skip a few of his favorite items and see if he notices!)
-Give him the TV schedule and let him pick the show.
+Instead, make reading a natural part of their life.
+For example: Have them read over your grocery list (skip a few of their favorite items and see if they notices!)
+Give them a menu and have them read off the options to you.

 - Read to your child.
 Kids who struggle with reading, as well as avid bookworms, benefit from reading with you.

 - Ask relatives and family friends to send your child postcards of the places they visit over the summer.
 Ask them to use clear handwriting and include interesting details that your child will be motivated to read.

 - Time in the kitchen is a great way to practice reading skills.
 Your child will have fun looking through cookbooks and researching recipes online.